The best alternatives to Xoom when sending a money transfer.

 - Get help with transfers 24/7 online or by phone.

-- Protects your money through 128-bit encryption and a money-back guarantee.
+- Protect your money with 128-bit encryption and a money-back guarantee.

 - Transfers come with both a variable fee and spread on the exchange rate.